전체메뉴

 If references, tables, or figures are moved, added, or deleted during the revision process, renumber them to reflect such changes so that all tables, references and figures are cited in numeric order.

-If the revised paper is not received within 6 months of decision, or if other necessary arrangements are not made by the editor, the manuscript is considered to have been withdrawn.
+If the revised paper is not received within 6 months of decision or within the notified period, or if other necessary arrangements are not made by the editor, the manuscript is considered to have been withdrawn.

 The Journal of Pharmacopuncture publishes original articles, review articles, systematic reviews (including meta-analyses), case reports, brief reports, opinions, commentaries, medical lectures, letter to the editors, photo-essays, technical reports and book reviews.

 12.1.
 Original articles Original articles typically include randomized trials, intervention studies, cohort studies, case-control studies, epidemiologic assessments, other observational studies, surveys with high response rates, cost-effectiveness analyses and decision analyses, and studies of screening and diagnostic tests.
-Section headings should be Abstract, Introduction, Methods, Results, Discussion, Conclusion, Acknowledgments (if applicable), and References.
+Section headings are recommended as Abstract, Introduction, Materials and Methods, Results, Discussion, Conclusion, Acknowledgments (if applicable), and References.

 Each manuscript should clearly state an objective hypothesis; the methods (including the study setting (design) and dates, patients or participants with inclusion and exclusion criteria and/or participation or response rates, or data sources, how these were selected for the study, the essential features of any interventions, and the main outcome measures); the main results of the study; a discussion section placing the results in context with the published literature and addressing study limitations; and the conclusions.
 Data included in research reports must be original and should be as timely and current as possible.
-The text should be limited approximately to 4000 words (including figures and references).
+The text should be limited approximately to 4000 words (maximum number of words is exclusive of the abstract, references, tables, and figure legends).
 Articles that are longer than these guidelines require permission from the Editor-in-Chief prior to submission.
+A minimum of 4 figures/tables and maximum of 10 figures/tables may be included (if the data is too small, publication may be rejected due to poor quality of the paper).
 The number of references is limited to 40.

 12.3.
 Systematic reviews (including meta-analyses) Systematic reviews are systematic, critical assessments of literature and data sources pertaining to clinical topics, emphasizing factors such as cause, diagnosis, prognosis, therapy, or prevention.
 All articles or data sources should be searched and selected systematically for inclusion and should be critically evaluated, and the search and selection process should be described in the manuscript.
 The specific type of study or analysis, population, intervention, exposure, and tests or outcomes should be described for each article or data source.
 The data sources should be as current as possible, ideally with the search having been conducted within several months of manuscript submission.
-The text is limited to 6000 words (including figures and references).
+The text is limited to 6000 words (maximum number of words is exclusive of the abstract, references, tables, and figure legends).
 Articles that are longer than these guidelines require permission from the Editor-in-Chief prior to submission.
-The number of references is limited to 50.
+The number of references is limited to 100.

 12.4.
 Case reports Case reports are short peer-reviewed papers presenting novel findings in clinical studies.

 Section headings should be Abstract, Introduction, Case report, Discussion.
-The text should be limited to 2000 words (including figures and references).
+The text should be limited to 2000 words (maximum number of words is exclusive of the abstract, references, tables, and figure legends).
 Articles that are longer than these guidelines require permission from the Editor-in-Chief prior to submission.
 A maximum of 6 figures/tables may be included.
 The number of references is limited to 20.

 12.6.
 Opinions Opinions are papers expressing personal interests and thoughts in trends related to general health.
 The text should be limited to 400 words.
 The number of references is limited to 5.